shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/env_config_ref.md

 shot_step.yml
 ```

-Each of these files corresponds to an environment; having separate files allows each environment to be configured differently.
+Each of these files corresponds to an environment; having separate files allows each environment to be configured separately.

 ### How Toolkit determines the current environment

-Toolkit uses a (core hook)[link to glossary] called [pick_environment](https://github.com/shotgunsoftware/tk-core/blob/master/hooks/pick_environment.py) to determine which environment file to use at a given time.
+Toolkit uses a core hook called [pick_environment](https://github.com/shotgunsoftware/tk-core/blob/master/hooks/pick_environment.py) to determine which environment file to use at a given time.
 The `pick_environment` hook’s return values correspond to environment configuration files.
 For example, if `pick_environment` returns `shot_step`, Toolkit will use `config/env/shot_step.yml` to configure the Toolkit environment.

 ### Custom environments